vladigleba/vladigleba.github.io/posts/basics/standards.md

 Those who become followers of Christ become His ambassadors, representing Him wherever they go, whether in the family, at school, at work, or on vacation.
 Words and actions not only testify if the heart belongs to Christ, but they also have an influence on others.
 Jesus gave a solemn warning to Christians who are indifferent to their own example and influence {% rf 'Matthew 18:6' %} as did Paul {% rf 'Romans 14:7, 13' %}.
 When people saw the conduct of Peter and John it was obvious to them that they were different because they had been with Jesus.
 May our walk with Christ transform us in like manner to reflect His character to those we come in contact with {% rf 'Matthew 5:16' %}.

-## How should I deal with worldliness?
+## Does the Bible speak about worldliness?

 > *Love not the world, neither the things that are in the world.
 If any man love the world, the love of the Father is not in him*.
 For all that is in the world, the lust of the flesh, and the lust of the eyes, and the pride of life, is not of the Father, but is of the world.
 And the world passeth away, and the lust thereof: but he that doeth the will of God abideth for ever.
 {% ct '1 John 2:15-17' %}

 Every sin falls into one of three categories: 1) the lust of the flesh, 2) the lust of the eyes, or 3) the pride of life.
 These are the avenues through which Satan works to awaken in us a love for the world.
 Because we cannot serve two masters {% rf 'Matthew 6:24' %}, a love for the world decreases our love for God, whose principles are the exact opposite of those in the world, which is why James says that lovers of the world become enemies of God {% rf 'James 4:4' %}.
 We are called to be unspotted from the world {% rf 'James 1:27' %} because the world, and its principles, will pass away, but the principles of God are eternal.

-## What does Paul say about conformity?
+## What about conformity?

 > I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
 And *be not conformed to this world: but be ye transformed by the renewing of your mind*, that ye may prove what is that good, and acceptable, and perfect, will of God.
 {% ct 'Romans 12:1-2' %}